KirbyPhillips/Customer_Revenue_Prediction_with_Machine_Learning/README.md

 > **Potential financial impact:** Even relatively small improvements in targeting and retention could produce meaningful revenue gains across a customer base of approximately 2,000 customers.

-*These figures are illustrative examples of how a revenue prediction model could create business value in practice and were not directly measured in this academic analysis.*
+*These figures are illustrative examples of how a revenue prediction model could create business value in practice.*

 ---